waterswims/NanoMagMC/README.md

 * MEANSIZE: If ISDISTRIB is set to true then the arithmetic mean of the sizes of all lattices must be given.

 * SIZEDEV: If ISDISTRIB is set to true then the standard deviation of the sizes of all lattices must be given.

-* NLATTS: If ISDISTRIB is set to true then the number of different lattices to use is required.
-NSAMPS samples will be taken for each of these lattices.

 * WEIBULLFACT: If either the circular or spherical Weibull distributed grain is chosen then WEIBULLFACT denotes the weibull factor used in the grain generation.